hlashbrooke/Jetpack-Contact-Form-Auto-Reply/readme.txt

 **Plugin features**

-- Craft your custom reply message using WordPress' WYSIWYG editor
+- Craft your custom reply message using the WordPress WYSIWYG editor
 - Set a unique from name and address for auto replies

 Want to contribute?
 [Fork the GitHub repository](https://github.com/hlashbrooke/Jetpack-Contact-Form-Auto-Reply).